blinry/blinry.org/content/articles/keeping-a-personal-wiki.md

 I've named my wiki *BrainDump* because I've come to see it as exactly this: A storage extension for my brain.
 Once information is *dumped*, it's safe, doesn't bother you anymore and you can look it up when you need it later.
 This frees up your mind for *important* stuff.

-When switching to Vimboy, the file's format changed to something like Markdown, although formatting really is completely up to you.
+When switching to Vimboy, the file's format changed to something like Markdown, although formatting is completely up to you.

 I'm using BrainDump as: *An address book, howtos for myself, my dress sizes, travel packing list, time & goal tracking, geek codes et cetera, chores planning and speedruns, notetaking in classes, idea management, project overviews, online accounts list, quotes, lists of things I want to read/watch/eat/play, recipes, diary, decision making, ratings of cheese/chocolate/wine.*